Glory! Hammer! Since 1992!

 - Affectionate Parody: With a HEAVY emphasis on "affectionate".
 They are a parody of power metal and especially Rhapsody of Fire.
 They start with the concept of undead unicorns and ride the wave from there.
 The second album tries to out-grimdark Warhammer 40,000, and is a parody of those sort of space settings.
 Their lyrics are so silly that it wraps all the way around to serious again, and some say they manage to out-power metal power metal itself.

 - The Ahnold: The Hootsman is a pretty obvious homage to/Expy of Arnold Schwarzenegger, from the song 'The Hollywood Hootsman' we know that the Hootsman is a Hollywood actor famously known for his role as a barbarian who became ruler of California, and in later song we learn he is also a cyborg powered by a neutron star.

-- Alternate Universe: The first album is set in a Fantasy Scotland with unicorns, magic, trolls and goblins.
-The second one is set ten centuries later in the far off distant future year of 1992, when Zargothrax comes back to wreak havoc with the aid of the Goblin King and the Chaos Wizards.
+- Alternate Universe: Tales from the Kingdom of Fife is set in a Fantasy Scotland with unicorns, magic, trolls and goblins.
+Space 1992 is set ten centuries later in the far off distant future year of 1992, when Zargothrax comes back to wreak havoc with the aid of the Goblin King and the Chaos Wizards.
 Legends from Beyond the Galactic Terrorvortex is set in an Alternate Universe of the aforementioned Alternate Universe, where Zargothrax won and is now the Dark Emperor of Dundee.

 - Apocalypse How: The Hootsman invokes a Class X (planetary annihilation) at the end of Space 1992: Rise of the Chaos Wizards, destroying Earth and the portal for Kor-Virliath the Elder God of the 18th Hell Dimension, preventing the implied Class X-4 (Universal destruction) that would result.